Fritschek/Reverse-Jensen_MI_estimation/README.md

 # Reverese-Jensen_MI_estimation
  Estimation of Mutual Information based on a reverse Jensen inequality approach

- The RJE (Reverse-Jensen MI Estimator) is based on the recent submitted paper [Fritschek et al., "Neural Mutual Information Estimation for ChannelCoding: State-of-the-Art Estimators, Analysis, andPerformance Comparison", accepted at SPAWC 2020]()
+ The RJE (Reverse-Jensen MI Estimator) is based on the recent paper [Fritschek et al., "Neural Mutual Information Estimation for Channel Coding: State-of-the-Art Estimators, Analysis, and Performance Comparison", accepted at SPAWC 2020]()

  The code is a shortened version of the [colab code](https://colab.research.google.com/github/google-research/google-research/blob/master/vbmi/vbmi_demo.ipynb) by Ben Poole, which shows differences in mutual information estimators, based on their analyses in the paper [Poole et al., "On Variational Bounds of Mutual Information", ICML 2019](https://arxiv.org/abs/1905.06922)